apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 ## Unnest using native queries

 The following section shows examples of how you can use the unnest datasource in queries.
 They all use the `nested_data` table you created earlier in the tutorial.

+You can use a single unnest datasource to unnest multiple columns.
+Be careful when doing this though because it can lead to a very large number of new rows.

 ### Scan query